PuruVJ/summit-talk-fall2022/slides.md

 </style>

 <!--

-Scanning this file, we can see there's no JSX or any other react specific code.
+Scanning this file, we can see there is no JSX code or any other react specific code.
 So, we can safely copy paste it.
 The whole thing.
 For simplicity, we'll put it in our one single .svelte file.
 -->

 ---